intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    with the provisions of {{BCP78}} and {{BCP79}}) and asks the RSWG to adopt the proposal as a working group item.

-2. If by following working group procedures for rough consensus the chairs determine that there is sufficient interest in the proposal, the RSWG may adopt the proposal as a draft proposal of the RSWG, in much the same way a working group of the IETF or research group of the IRTF would (see {{RFC2418}}).
+2. The RSWG may adopt the proposal as a draft proposal of the RSWG, if the chairs determine (by following working group procedures for rough consensus) that there is sufficient interest in the proposal; this is similar to the way a working group of the IETF would operate (see {{RFC2418}}).

 3. The RSWG shall then further discuss and develop the proposal.
 All participants, but especially RSAB members, should pay special